 I was diagnosed with early-stage breast cancer after a routine mammogram.
-I had surgery, and my doctor recommended I have radiation therapy (also known as radiotherapy) as well.
+I had surgery, and my doctor recommended I have radiation therapy as well.

 I had treatment Monday to Friday for six weeks.
 Some days I had treatment very quickly, and on other days I had to wait a bit longer.
 I passed the time by reading a book or doing puzzles.

-Each session took only a few minutes.
+The actual treatment took only a few minutes each visit.
 I didn’t find it hard to keep still, as the therapists positioned me very well and I was kept in place with a mould shaped like a wedge.

 Towards the end of the six weeks, I started to feel very tired and I would sleep a lot.

 The nurses gave me cream and gel to put on the skin of the treatment area.
 I used it every day as soon as treatment started and for a short time after it finished.
 I developed dark marks that looked like burns, but most of them have faded.

 Download a PDF booklet on this topic.